 How much does Repatha cost?

-The actual cost to you or the insurance company may be different, depending upon insurance coverage.
 If you have a low income, you may be eligible for financial assistance to help pay for Repatha from Amgen, the manufacturer.

 - How do you inject Repatha?

 - Is Repatha effective without a statin?